Adoption information

 https://www.victoriandogrescue.org.au/about-vicdrg/adoption-and-foster-application-forms.html/

 Wally is a brilliant little guy who is a poster pup for the resilience of dogs.
 Left in a yard with minimal interaction or activity for most of his life, Wally has taken to foster care like a boss.
 He loves being part of the household and learning how to dog.
 Wally is a playful guy, who enjoys the odd zoomie around the house, but is also a master of snooze, sleeps well through the night and travels calmly in the car.
+He absolutely loves to snuggle on your lap when it’s tv time in the evening.
 Out and about, Wally has taken beautifully to walking on lead, is polite with passing dogs and happy when he sees small people.
-He has not yet mastered the art of recall, so on lead walks and play in secure spaces is what he needs.
+He is really good with his recall, except on the odd occasion where he may be distracted but he loves to run off lead at the beach or in the park.
 Wally’s carers have been showing him the world and he is typically very well behaved when stopping with friends or at the local café.

 Please note: our dogs are not available for interstate adoption.
 We also do not adopt to people under the age of 25 years.